Glasgow Subway: Modernisation (1977–1980)

-The modernised system uses automatic train operation with the driver only responsible for closing the doors pressing a "start" button in normal operation.
+The modernised system uses automatic train operation with the driver only responsible for closing the doors and pressing a "start" button in normal operation.

 While the system was closed a replacement bus service was introduced by GGPTE in a bid to retain customers.
 Service 66 covered the inner circle route, while service 99 covered the route taken by the outer circle.

 Since modernisation

-The line was formally reopened by Queen Elizabeth II on 1 November 1979.
-Rebuilding work was still incomplete, and the line did not reopen to passengers until 16 April 1980.
+The modernised Subway (alongside the rebuilt Argyle Line) was inaugurated on 1 November 1979 by Queen Elizabeth II, who rode the train along with Prince Philip from Buchanan Street to St Enoch.
+Rebuilding work was however still incomplete, and the actual reopening to passengers did not occur until 16 April 1980.
 Thirty-three new carriages were built by Metro-Cammell at its Washwood Heath works in Birmingham, and equipped with GEC electric motors.
 The exterior design of the trains was carried out in partnership with Glasgow School of Art, which, according to SPT publicity films of the day, was largely responsible for the trains' "cute" appearance.
 Eight additional centre-trailer carriages were built in 1992 (the body shells by Hunslet Gyro Mining Transport in Leeds for completion by Hunslet-Barclay in Kilmarnock), making all trains three carriages long.
 Smoking has never been permitted on the modernised system.

 A new corporate identity was introduced (following contemporary fashions of the 1970s), with trains painted bright orange, stations largely rebuilt with dark brown bricks, orange-yellow wall tiles and other surfaces in off-white, plus brown uniforms for the staff.
 Large, illuminated orange "U" signs were placed at station entrances (since removed, with the re-adoption of the name "Subway").
 Since the 1990s, ongoing renovation work has resulted in most stations adopting individual colour schemes.
 The trains' initial orange livery of 1980 (with a white stripe) was soon replaced by a darker, more durable shade of orange, later being replaced by SPT's carmine-red and cream livery.

 The system was resignalled using Vital Processor Interlocking in 1996 and subsequently an upgraded Supervisory & Control System was installed.

 Further modernisation (2000s)

-A £40,000 study examining the feasibility of an expansion into the city's south side was conducted in 2005 while a further commitment from Labour in 2007 to extend to the East End was also to no avail.
+A £40,000 study examining the feasibility of an expansion into the city's south side was conducted in 2005, and in 2007 Labour further committed to extend the line to the East End, but to no avail.

 New electronic destination signs were installed in the stations in 2008.

 The Partick station modernisation project was completed in 2009, and resulted in a complete redevelopment at the station, which hosts a railway station, a subway station and a bus terminal on the outside.

 In April 2010, Strathclyde Partnership for Transport approved outline plans for a £290 million upgrade of the Subway—the first since the comprehensive modernisation of the late 1970s.

-Modernisation measures included additional safety measures, improved accessibility access and the use of smart technology such as electronic tickets.
-The proposals were approved by the Scottish Government in March 2011, and changes to be brought in include:
+Plans included additional safety measures, improved accessibility and smart technology such as electronic tickets.
+The proposals were approved by the Scottish Government in March 2011, and changes to be brought in included: